Lisle Junior High School

 5207 Center Avenue

 Lisle, Illinois 60532

 Drivers are reminded that Illinois State Law requires that you must stop before meeting or overtaking a school bus loading or unloading passengers.
 You must remain stopped until the stop signal arm is no longer extended and the flashing lights are turned off.
-This law applies to when our school busses have their stop arms out in the morning when students are dropped off and after school when the busses are loading.
-Penalties include a fine of $150 and a three month driver’s license suspension.
+This law applies to when our school buses have their stop arms out in the morning when students are dropped off and after school when the buses are loading.
+Penalties include a fine of $150 and a three month drivers license suspension.

 We now have the Lisle Junior High Parent/Student Handbook available to download.
 Click on the link below to view or download the file.
 The Verification Form is also posted.
 Parents and students need to sign the form and return it to the student's homeroom teacher.